maxpetul/C3X/README.md

 ## Distribution Hubs

-Distribution Hub districts can be enabled via `enable_distribution_hub_districts`.
+Enabled via `enable_distribution_hub_districts`.
 Building a Distribution Hub makes all of the surrounding tiles unworkable by its surrounding cities and instead makes the food and shields from those tiles available to **ALL** cities in your civ connected by trade route, divided by `distribution_hub_food_yield_divisor` and `distribution_hub_shield_yield_divisor`.

 For example, say `distribution_hub_food_yield_divisor` = 2 and `distribution_hub_shield_yield_divisor` = 3 and you have one distribution hub which has **raw** yields of 10 food and 9 shields.